mjordan/preservation_reports/README.md

 * [Islandora](https://github.com/Islandora-CLAW/islandora) a.k.a.
 CLAW

 Uses the [Chart.js Javascript library](http://www.chartjs.org/) for now.
 Chart.js is not a local requirement, since it is called from a CDN.
 We should probably use the [Charts](https://www.drupal.org/project/charts) contrib module once it moves out of beta for Drupal 8.

 ## Installation

 1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
-1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y islandora_whole_object`.
+1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y preservation_reports`.

 ## Maintainers